- Home

 France's healthcare system allows for direct access to specialists without a referral, although higher reimbursement rates apply if you follow the coordinated care pathway.The system also includes a network of public and private hospitals, with public hospitals accounting for about 65% of all hospital beds.

-some private insurers offer plans specifically tailored for expatriates, which include repatriation services and multilingual support.Recent 2026 updates have seen the introduction of more flexible plans for freelancers and gig economy workers, reflecting the changing employment scene.
+Some private insurers offer plans specifically tailored for expatriates, which include repatriation services and multilingual support.Recent 2026 updates have seen the introduction of more flexible plans for freelancers and gig economy workers, reflecting the changing employment landscape.

-some plans offer wellness incentives, such as discounts on gym memberships.In 2026, insurers have expanded mental health coverage, with plans like Generali's "Bien-Être" including unlimited psychologist visits.
+Some plans offer wellness incentives, such as discounts on gym memberships.In 2026, insurers have expanded mental health coverage, with plans like Generali's "Bien-Γtre" including unlimited psychologist visits.

 | Category | Provider &.
 Plan Name | Monthly Premium | What It Covers | Best For |